taikoxyz/simple-taiko-node/README.md

 ```sh
 docker stats
 ```
-This command will show you live data stream of your running containers (CPU/MEM USAGE %), consumption of your machine resources.
-Add prefix "docker stats -a" to display all containers.
+This command will show you the live data stream of your running containers (CPU/MEM USAGE %), consumption of your machine resources.
+Add the prefix "docker stats -a" to display all containers.

 #### Stop